Gateway and sharding

 Heartbeats, reconnect, resume

 Athena heartbeats at Discord's interval and tears the socket down if an ACK is missed (zombie connection).
+The first heartbeat is jittered per the gateway docs, so mass-reconnected shards do not heartbeat in lockstep.
 On disconnect, if a session ID is held it issues RESUME to replay missed events; if the session expired or maxResumeAttempts is exceeded it re-identifies.
+An Invalid Session with d: true means the session is still resumable, and Athena resumes it instead of re-identifying; close code 4007 (invalid sequence) invalidates the session, so Athena starts a fresh one.
 Reconnect delay follows reconnectDelay(lastDelay, attempts).

 Member chunking